tampankah/GovLinker/Readme.md

 # GovLinker: A Smart Government Assistant Powered by Grok AI

 **GovLinker** is an innovative platform designed to revolutionize how citizens and businesses interact with government services.
-By leveraging the advanced capabilities of **Grok AI**, this application streamlines bureaucracy, automates document processing, and provides intelligent, entertaining support.
+By leveraging the advanced capabilities of **Grok AI**, this application streamlines bureaucracy, provides intelligent support, and helps users navigate the complexities of government processes with ease.

 ---

 ## 🚀 Project Vision: Redefining Government Services